tshepang/blog/content/FLOSS I use a-lot.md

 *work*

-Out infrastructure is made up of remote machines that ferry data to central servers
+Our infrastructure is made up of remote machines that ferry data to central servers

 - **Docker** & **Docker Compose**: each component of the server runs in a container